- Key Takeaways

 How to Prep the Interviewer Before the Call

-After your interview is scheduled, send a short message ahead of time with a few points you want to discuss.
-This shows you already understand their world and think like someone on the inside — which makes it easier for them to view you as the right hire rather than “just another candidate.”
+After your interview is scheduled, send a short message in advance with a few points you want to discuss.
+This shows you already understand their world and think like someone on the inside, which makes it easier for them to view you as the right hire rather than “just another candidate.”

 - Keep it short: The note should fit on one screen and feel helpful, not heavy.